elasticio/elasticio.github.io/content/_getting-started/contracts-and-workspaces.md

 integration flows in their workspace in collaboration with other members, or individually.

+There are two types of workspaces: **limited** and **full**.
+We use full workspaces for the production purposes and limited workspaces for the platform trial periods or developer projects.

+> The **full** workspaces have no time restrictions on integration flows.
+Check the
+> separate section for restrictions on [limited workspaces](#limited-workspaces).

 ## Workspace Management

 Any contract member can create workspaces.
 Only workspace Owner or member with